Reviews

 Potential Cinnamon Unifier?

-I found Feren OS to be a very reliable replacement for Linux Mint, without its issues.
-Feren OS is based on Linux Mint.
-Linux Mint itself is based on Ubuntu.
+I found Feren OS to be a very reliable replacement for Linux Mint without issues.
+Feren OS is based on Linux Mint, Which itself is based on Ubuntu.
 A Cinnamon desktop offering based directly on Ubuntu’s newest release makes this Remix version a potential game-changer.

 Ubuntu Remix Back Story